ampaintsapp-byte/ampaints-desktop/replit.md

 - ✅ Updated hover state to gray-800 for smooth interaction
 - ✅ Button now stands out more clearly in product cards

-### Fullscreen Desktop Mode (1:00 AM)
+### Windowed Desktop Mode (9:15 AM - UPDATED)
-- ✅ Desktop application now launches in fullscreen mode by default
+- ✅ Desktop application now launches maximized (fits screen) but NOT fullscreen
-- ✅ Added `fullscreen: true` option to BrowserWindow configuration
+- ✅ Removed `fullscreen: true` from BrowserWindow configuration
-- ✅ Added `setFullScreen(true)` on window ready-to-show event
+- ✅ Changed to `maximize()` instead of `setFullScreen(true)`
+- ✅ Taskbar and title bar remain visible
-- ✅ Users can press F11 or ESC to exit fullscreen if needed
+- ✅ Users can resize/move window freely
+- ✅ Window size and position are saved and restored on next launch

 ### Per-Color Rate Override System (12:50 AM)
 - ✅ Added `rateOverride` column to colors table (nullable TEXT for decimal precision)